mostafaghadimi/python-semantic-versioning/README.md

 **Cause**: Token doesn't have write permissions **Solution**:

-- For `GITHUB_TOKEN`: Enable write permissions in repository settings
+- For `GH_TOKEN`: Enable write permissions in repository settings
 - For custom token: Ensure it has `repo` scope

 #### 3. "No GitHub token provided" Warning